Share This :

 Athletes lose water and electrolytes in sweat, and it’s important to replace them, especially during exercise lasting 60 minutes or longer.
 Your body stores carbs in your muscles and liver, and these carbs are used for fuel during exercise.
 Eating or drinking carbs before or during exercise can help slow down how quickly your body runs out of carbohydrates.

 Sports drinks can give you a needed energy boost during exercise.
 They are designed to quickly replace fluids and to increase the sugar circulating in your blood.
-A study by Medicine & Science in Sports & Exercise shows that athletes can delay fatigue 37% longer if they drink sports drinks.
-They also run faster, have better motor skills, and are mentally sharper.
+A report by the American College of Sports Medicine (ACSM) shows that athletes can delay fatigue 37% longer if they drink sports drinks.
+They can also run faster, improve motor skills, and feel mentally sharper.

 Sports Drinks Fight Dehydration